 In 2017, Tigar Sugar became the first bubble tea store to sell brown sugar milk tea in Taiwan.
 Sweet syrup is drizzled on the cup to resemble tiger stripes; hence the name of the store.

 In 2018, Xing Fu Tang patented their unique method of making brown sugar boba pearls in Taiwan.
-Within a year of establishing, Xing Fu Tang expanded overseas to Hong Kong.
+Within a year of its establishment, Xing Fu Tang expanded overseas to Hong Kong.
 Now, the brand has hundreds of stores across the globe in popular destinations including New York, London, Australia, Japan and more.

 Capitalising on their successful product, Xing Fu Tang recently released a Beauty Brown Sugar Milk Tea that’s topped with gold foil leaf and edible rose.
 The brand now has branched into making other products such as hot pot and xiao long bao.